PFLAG is a national, grassroots, chapter-based organization that is currently organized in more than 350 communities.

-There are three types of affiliates within the PFLAG network: representatives, chapters and state councils.
+There are two types of affiliates within the PFLAG network: chapters and state councils.

-- Representative.
-An individual or single family working to further PFLAG’s goals.
+- Chapter.
+A group of three or more individuals or families working to further PFLAG’s goals.

 All chapter and state councils need to identify a leader, who is most often called President.
 The chapter or state council may also choose to organize a Board of Directors or steering committee to help guide and govern the chapter.